CENTRAL TRUST Co Sells 3,850 Shares of Hewlett Packard Enterprise (NYSE:HPE)

-CENTRAL TRUST Co lowered its stake in shares of Hewlett Packard Enterprise (NYSE:HPE) by 19.9% in the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 15,449 shares of the technology company’s stock after selling 3,850 shares during the period.
-CENTRAL TRUST Co’s holdings in Hewlett Packard Enterprise were worth $183,000 at the end of the most recent quarter.
+CENTRAL TRUST Co cut its position in Hewlett Packard Enterprise (NYSE:HPE) by 19.9% during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 15,449 shares of the technology company’s stock after selling 3,850 shares during the quarter.
+CENTRAL TRUST Co’s holdings in Hewlett Packard Enterprise were worth $183,000 at the end of the most recent reporting period.

+HPE has been the topic of a number of analyst reports.
+Smith Barney Citigroup boosted their target price on shares of Hewlett Packard Enterprise from $9.00 to $10.00 in a report on Wednesday, December 2nd.
+JPMorgan Chase & Co. raised Hewlett Packard Enterprise from a “neutral” rating to an “overweight” rating and increased their price objective for the stock from $13.00 to $16.00 in a report on Friday, January 15th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their target price on Hewlett Packard Enterprise from $9.00 to $10.00 in a research note on Wednesday, December 2nd.
+Credit Suisse Group upped their price target on Hewlett Packard Enterprise from $6.50 to $9.00 and gave the company an “underperform” rating in a research report on Friday, October 16th.
+Finally, Morgan Stanley raised their price objective on shares of Hewlett Packard Enterprise from $13.00 to $13.50 and gave the company an “equal weight” rating in a research report on Wednesday, December 16th.
+Two analysts have rated the stock with a sell rating, eleven have given a hold rating and six have given a buy rating to the company.
+The stock currently has an average rating of “Hold” and an average target price of $11.79.

+Hewlett Packard Enterprise (NYSE:HPE) last announced its quarterly earnings data on Monday, November 30th.
+The technology company reported $0.37 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.34 by $0.03.
+Hewlett Packard Enterprise had a positive return on equity of 10.73% and a negative net margin of 1.19%.
+The firm had revenue of $7.21 billion during the quarter, compared to the consensus estimate of $6.87 billion.
+During the same quarter in the previous year, the company posted $0.49 earnings per share.
+The business’s revenue was down .1% on a year-over-year basis.
+As a group, analysts forecast that Hewlett Packard Enterprise will post 0.34 EPS for the current year.

+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, January 6th.
+Stockholders of record on Wednesday, December 9th were paid a dividend of $0.12 per share.
+This represents a $0.48 annualized dividend and a dividend yield of 3.70%.
+The ex-dividend date was Tuesday, December 8th.
+Hewlett Packard Enterprise’s dividend payout ratio (DPR) is 35.56%.

-In other news, SVP Kirt P. Karros sold 12,222 shares of Hewlett Packard Enterprise stock in a transaction that occurred on Wednesday, December 9th.
+In related news, SVP Kirt P. Karros sold 12,222 shares of the firm’s stock in a transaction on Wednesday, December 9th.
 The stock was sold at an average price of $12.04, for a total value of $147,152.88.
-Following the sale, the senior vice president now directly owns 18,684 shares in the company, valued at approximately $224,955.36.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-Also, SVP Jeff T. Ricci sold 18,290 shares of the business’s stock in a transaction that occurred on Monday, December 14th.
-The shares were sold at an average price of $12.03, for a total value of $220,028.70.
-Following the transaction, the senior vice president now directly owns 14,765 shares in the company, valued at $177,622.95.
+Following the completion of the sale, the senior vice president now owns 18,684 shares of the company’s stock, valued at $224,955.36.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, SVP Jeff T. Ricci sold 18,290 shares of Hewlett Packard Enterprise stock in a transaction on Monday, December 14th.
+The shares were sold at an average price of $12.03, for a total transaction of $220,028.70.
+Following the completion of the sale, the senior vice president now owns 14,765 shares in the company, valued at approximately $177,622.95.
 The disclosure for this sale can be found here.
-0.44% of the stock is owned by insiders.
+Corporate insiders own 0.44% of the company’s stock.

-Hewlett Packard Enterprise (NYSE:HPE) last announced its quarterly earnings results on Monday, November 30th.
-The technology company reported $0.37 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.34 by $0.03.
-The business had revenue of $7.21 billion for the quarter, compared to analyst estimates of $6.87 billion.
-Hewlett Packard Enterprise had a negative net margin of 1.19% and a positive return on equity of 10.73%.
-The company’s revenue was down .1% on a year-over-year basis.
-During the same quarter last year, the firm earned $0.49 EPS.
-As a group, equities research analysts forecast that Hewlett Packard Enterprise will post 0.34 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, January 6th.
-Investors of record on Wednesday, December 9th were paid a $0.12 dividend.
-The ex-dividend date was Tuesday, December 8th.
-This represents a $0.48 annualized dividend and a dividend yield of 3.70%.
-Hewlett Packard Enterprise’s payout ratio is presently 35.56%.

-Several equities research analysts have issued reports on HPE shares.
-UBS Group increased their target price on Hewlett Packard Enterprise from $10.00 to $10.50 and gave the stock a “neutral” rating in a research report on Friday, October 16th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their price target on shares of Hewlett Packard Enterprise from $9.00 to $10.00 in a report on Wednesday, December 2nd.
-JPMorgan Chase & Co. upgraded shares of Hewlett Packard Enterprise from a “neutral” rating to an “overweight” rating and boosted their price target for the company from $13.00 to $16.00 in a research report on Friday, January 15th.
-Credit Suisse Group increased their price objective on Hewlett Packard Enterprise from $6.50 to $9.00 and gave the stock an “underperform” rating in a research report on Friday, October 16th.
-Finally, Zacks Investment Research upgraded Hewlett Packard Enterprise from a “strong sell” rating to a “hold” rating and set a $13.00 target price for the company in a research report on Tuesday.
-Two analysts have rated the stock with a sell rating, eleven have given a hold rating and six have given a buy rating to the company.
-The stock currently has an average rating of “Hold” and an average target price of $11.79.

 Hewlett Packard Enterprise Profile